cs3157-borowski/recitations/recitation_1/git.md

 **Note**: when you clone a repo, you will only receive its commit history; modifications in the working directory and staging area (files that are un-staged and non-committed) are not cloned.

 ## File States in Local Repository
-In the your working directory, files can be in four differnt states:
+In the your working directory, files can be in four different states:

 1. **Untracked**: files that are not under Git revision control, a little deceiving.
 2. **Tracked, unmodified**: the file is in the Git repository, and it has not been modified since the last commit.